 A: The excavation does not have a shuttle service, nor do we provide airport pick up.
 Once you arrive in Israel, you are able to take a train or a taxi to Tel Aviv or Jerusalem.

-We currently have a 2019 Azekah excavation event that you are welcome to join (through our Facebook).
+We will open a Facebook event closer to the season that you are welcome to join.
 Feel free to post your travel details to the event page to see if there are other volunteers on your flight.
 Often volunteers travel on similar flights and can share taxis or the train journey from the airport together.

 Q: Do I need any documents to enter Israel?